 Helsinki City Breaks

 Helsinki, the capital of Finland, is a modern city with over half a million residents and situated on the Baltic Sea.
 Over 450 years of history and culture is one of the reasons why Helsinki became the European City of Culture in 2000.
 Finnish design has also made the country's capital city world famous and it does not destroy the natural surroundings.
-It's a mix between tradition and the latest contemporary trends.
+It's a mix of tradition and the latest contemporary trends.

 The city also offers many beautiful parks and nearby forests with quiet and peaceful walks.